Sonos (SONO)

 Share Repurchases

-- Sonos authorized a new stock repurchase program of up to $150 million in February 2025, following the expiration of a previous $200 million program where $11 million remained.
+- A new stock repurchase program of up to $150 million was authorized in February 2025, succeeding a previous $200 million program that had $11 million remaining.

 Outbound Investments

-- In April 2022, Sonos acquired Mayht, a manufacturer of wireless home audio systems and speakers, and in February 2022, it acquired T2 Software; the financial terms for these acquisitions were undisclosed.
+- In April 2022, Sonos acquired Mayht, a manufacturer specializing in wireless home audio systems and speakers.

 Capital Expenditures

-- The primary focus of capital expenditures includes investments in product and software development, particularly for new tooling and production line equipment.
+- The focus of capital expenditures includes investments in software to enhance the Sonos experience and the launch of new hardware products.

 Latest Trefis Analyses